Banging Toolbox

 14. When to use a wooden floor sander?

-A floor sander is used if you are going to remove the top surfaces of your wooden floor by sanding it using abrasive grit.
 There are various types of floor sanders and deck sanding tools that you can choose depending on your job, such as a vibrating sander, edge sander, and drum sander.

 While there are varieties, they all belong to furniture refinishing tools to help you sand your wooden floor and save your back.